Jlutta/JLSPU/README.md

 - 👋 Hi, I’m @jlutta
-- 🌱 I’m currently learning Business Information Technology
 - 💞️ I’m looking to collaborate on learning new aspects
-- 📫 How to reach me :bobitnrb570421@spu.ac.ke
+- 📫 How to reach me :

 <!---
 JLSPU/JLSPU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.